Determination of isometric real-analytic metric and spectral invariants for elastic Dirichlet-to-Neumann map on Riemannian manifolds: Abstract

 \section{Abstract}

-For a compact Riemannian manifold $(\Omega, g)$ with smooth boundary $\partial \Omega$, we explicitly give local representation and full symbol expression for the elastic Dirichlet-to-Neumann map $\Xi_g$ by factorizing an equivalent elastic equations.
-We prove that for a strong convex or extendable real-analytic manifold $\Omega$ with boundary, the elastic Dirichlet-to-Neumann map $\Xi_g$ uniquely determines metric $g$ of $\Omega$ in the sense of isometry.
-We also give a procedure by which we can explicitly calculate all coefficients $a_0, a_1 \cdots, a_{n-1}$ of the asymptotic expansion $\sum_{k=1}^\infty e^{-t \tau_k}\sim \sum\limits_{m=0}^{n-1} a_m t^{m+1-n} +o(1)$ as $t\to 0^+$, where $\tau_k$ is the $k$-th eigenvalue of the elastic Dirichlet-to-Neumann map (i.e., $k$-th elastic Steklov eigenvalue).
-The coefficients $a_m$ are spectral invariants and provide precise information for the boundary volume ${\mbox{vol}} (\partial \Omega)$ of the elastic medium $\Omega$ and the total mean curvature as well as other total curvatures of the boundary $\partial \Omega$.
-These conclusions give answer to two open problems.
+\ \ In this paper, the elastic Dirichlet-to-Neumann map $\Xi_g$ is studied for the stationary elasticity system in a compact Riemannian manifold $(\Omega,g)$ with smooth boundary $\partial \Omega$.
+By overcoming methodological difficulties, we explicitly get matrix-valued full symbol for the elastic Dirichlet-to-Neumann map $\Xi_g$.
+We prove that for a strong convex or extendable real-analytic manifold with boundary, the elastic Dirichlet-to-Neumann map $\Xi_g$ uniquely determines the metric $g$ of $\Omega$ in the sense of isometry, thereby solving an open problem for the uniqueness of the metric under real-analytic setting.
+Furthermore, by calculating the symbol representation of the resolvent operator $(\Xi-\tau I)^{-1}$ we can explicitly obtain all coefficients $a_0, a_1 \cdots, a_{n-1}$ of the asymptotic expansion $\sum_{k=1}^\infty e^{-t \tau_k}\sim \sum_{m=0}^{n-1} a_m t^{m+1-n} +o(1)$ as $t\to 0^+$, where $\tau_k$ is the $k$-th eigenvalue of the elastic Dirichlet-to-Neumann map $\Xi_g$ (i.e., $k$-th elastic Steklov eigenvalue).
+These coefficients (spectral invariants) provide important geometric information for the manifold, which give an answer to another open problem for the elastic Steklov spectral asymptotics.

 1.49 true cm